aquasecurity/tracee/docs/install/ebpf-compilation.md

 - GNU Make >= 4.3
 - clang >= 11

+## Compiling the eBPF program

 You can build the eBPF program in the following ways:

 1. Clone the repo (including submodules: `git clone --recursive https://github.com/aquasecurity/tracee.git`) and `make bpf`.
 2. `make bpf DOCKER=1` to build in a Docker container which includes all development tooling.

 Running this will produce a file called `tracee.bpf.$kernelversion.$traceeversion.o` under the `dist` directory.

+## Using compiled eBPF program

 Once you have the eBPF program artifact, you can provide it to Tracee in any of the following locations:

 1. Path specified in `TRACEE_BPF_FILE` environment variable